-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-[X] Yes o No o Large Accelerated Filer o Accelerated Filer [X] Non-Accelerated Filer
+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. x Yes o No o Large Accelerated Filer x Accelerated Filer o Non-Accelerated Filer o Smaller reporting Company (do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). o Yes [X] No
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). o Yes X No

-As of April 30, 2007, the registrant had 28,172,392 shares of common stock outstanding.
+As of May 1, 2008, the registrant had 29,750,237 shares of common stock outstanding.

-Emergent BioSolutions Inc. Index to Form 10-Q
+Emergent BioSolutions Inc.

+Index to Form 10-Q